kubeflow/website/content/en/docs/components/pipelines/v2/cli.md

 ## Installation
 The KFP CLI is installed when you install the KFP SDK: `pip install kfp`.

+⚠️ Warning:
+The KFP CLI requires a Python version up to 3.11.

 ### Check availability of KFP CLI

 To check whether KFP CLI is installed in your environment, run the following command: